 Bailey Edgell Senior Customer Success Coach at Culture Amp specializes in helping organizations use employee feedback to support diversity, inclusion and intersectionality initiatives at Culture Amp.
 At the 2019 Sapling Connect Summit, she spoke about ways to include these initiatives in your onboarding program.
-You can watch her session here.

 Diversity – the range of human differences including race, ethnicity, gender, sexual orientation, age, social class, and others.

 Inclusion – the act of making a person part of a group or collective where each is afforded the same rights and opportunities.